-And fennel seed is another natural way to get rid of strong and unpleasant odors.
-No matter if it is a mothball odor or any other odor in your home fennel seeds placed in a bowl and left out in the places that smell bad will absorb the bad odors and your home will be left smelling clean.
-So fennel is another safe, natural and effective way to get rid of mothball odor from furniture and upholstered furniture.
+No matter if it is a mothball odor or any other odor in your home, a bowl of fennel seeds left out in the places that smell bad will absorb the bad odors and leave your home smelling clean.
+This makes fennel another safe, natural, and effective way to get the mothball odor out of your furniture.

-Mothball odor is considered an unpleasant yet essential side effect of using mothballs to get rid of moths and other pests.
-But it doesn’t always have to be that way.
-Because, as explained in this article, there are many ways to make get rid of mothball smell and make your clothes smell good without the use of chemicals.
+The smell of mothballs is considered an unpleasant yet essential side effect of using them to get rid of moths and other pests.
+But it does now always have to be that way because, as explained in this article, there are many ways to get rid of mothball smell and to make your clothes smell good without the use of chemicals.

 I’m selling a house that smells like moth balls, how do I get the smell out of the house.

 Sunlight and plenty of fresh air are the best remedies for getting rid of mothball smell.
 So try airing out the house as much as possible by opening all windows and doors.
 Another alternative is to crank up the heat in the house and ventilate it as best as you can.